The Witness Care Unit or police will tell you the outcome of the trial when they receive the information from the court.

 Getting support after the trial

 You can contact your local support team if you need any kind of help after you've been a witness at court.
+There are support teams across England and Wales who help victims and witnesses recover after a crime.
+Local support is free.

 Joining the Victim Contact Scheme